This position is for a Program Analyst to assist the National Nuclear Security Administration (NNSA) Office of Nuclear Incident Response (NA-84)

 Desired or Preferred Qualifications:

-- Understanding of DOE and NNSA Strategic Mission.
+- Understanding of Department of Energy (DOE) and NNSA Strategic Mission.

 - Completion of relevant emergency management course curricula.